AQ Index for Anoka County, Minnesota

 Air Quality Index for Anoka County, Minnesota

-The area with the highest AQ Index (as of 1:00 CDT) in is in the Northern Twin Cities Metro area.
-Particle Pollution (PM2.5) is measuring at 28 (Good).
-This means air quality is satisfactory, and air pollution poses little or no risk.
+The area with the highest AQ Index (as of 10:00 CDT) in is in the Northern Twin Cities Metro area.
+Particle Pollution (PM2.5) is measuring at 52 (Moderate).
+This means air quality is acceptable.

-Over the next few days, the highest primary air pollutant will be Particle Pollution (PM2.5) in the Twin Cities area.
-It is forecasted to be 60 (Moderate), meaning air quality is acceptable.
 However, there may be a risk for some people, particularly those who are unusually sensitive to air pollution.

+Over the next few days, the highest primary air pollutant will be Ozone (OZONE) in the Northern Twin Cities Metro area.
+It is forecasted to be 105 (Unhealthy for Sensitive Groups), meaning members of sensitive groups may experience health effects.
+The general public is less likely to be affected.

 Below is a clickable map of Anoka County, Minnesota.
 The markers on the map identify large, populated cities.
 If you hover over a marker, it will display the city name and the current AQ index.
 The color of the city markers also references the current AQ risk level.